 - 4 ounces Cheddar Cheese, shredded (about 1 cup)

-- ½ cup Parmesan Cheese, shaved, shredded, or fresh grated
+- ½ cup Parmesan Cheese, shredded or grated

 Instructions